lambertf917/Testing-Repo-1/README.md

 The testing repo 1 frontend source code for our solution is completely open source.
 However the API and backend is proprietary and can be accessed via a paid license.
-For more details <a href="www.enatega.com" target="_blank">click here.</a>
+For more details <a href="www.enatega.com" target="_blank">click here.</a> undefined